bahrus/xtal-sip/README.md

 There's a little bit of redundancy above, so as not to break compatibility with bundlers / polyfills.

-If an element matches the first option (element-1), and the first element of the array doesn't match any link tags, then move on to the second element of the array, that only that builds on import maps:
+If an element matches the first option (element-1), and the first element of the array doesn't match any link tags, then move on to the second element of the array, that focuses on import maps.

 Since we matched on my-element-1, evaluate the first element of the dynamic import array.
 If an element matches the second option (my-element-2), evaluate the second element of the array.
 Etc.